-340m above sea level and occupies about two thirds of the county area covers the lower lying ground along the western side of the county. referred to as the hinterland, rises gradually from about 180 meters on the western boundary of the county Meteorology - 2 rainy seasons and temperatures ranging between 23° and 32°C -hot and dry climate within ecological zones ranging from III to VII -Average annual temperatures are about 30°C -Rainfall is low, bimodal, erratic and conventional in nature. -The total annual rainfall ranges between 280 mm and 900 mm with long rains occurring in April and May, short rains in October and November with November being the wettest month - average annual rainfall ranges from 300mm in the hinterland to 1,300mm at the coastal belt. - annual temperature ranges between 21° C and 30°C in the coastal belt and between 30°C and 34°C in the hinterland 2 distinct long and short seasons.
+Parameters Lamu County Tana River County Kilifi County Mombasa County Kwale County 340m above sea level and occupies about two thirds of the county area covers the lower lying ground along the western side of the county. gradually from about 180 meters on the western boundary of the county Meteorology - 2 rainy seasons and temperatures ranging between 23° and 32°C -hot and dry climate within ecological zones ranging from III to VII -Average annual temperatures are about 30°C -Rainfall is low, bimodal, erratic and conventional in natureThe total annual rainfall ranges between 280 mm and 900 mm with long rains occurring in April and May, short rains in October and November with November being the wettest month - average annual rainfall ranges from 300mm in the hinterland to 1,300mm at the coastal belt annual temperature ranges between 21° C and 30°C in the coastal belt and between 30°C and 34°C in the hinterland - 2 distinct long and short seasons.
 The long rains occur in April - June with an average of 1,040 mm.
-The short rains start towards the end of October lasting until December averaging 240mm.
-The annual average rainfall for the county is 640mm annual mean temperature in the county is 27.9°C with a minimum of 22.7°C and a maximum of 33.1°C. Rainfall is bi-modal with short rains being experienced from October to December, while the long rains are experienced from March/April to JulyThe total annual precipitation varies from 900mm- 1500mm per annum along the coast to 500mm to 600mm per annum in the hinterland.
-The average annual rainfall ranges from 600mm in the hinterland to 1200mm at the coastal belt. -Average temperature ranges from 26.3°C to 26.6°C in the coastal lowlands, 25°C to 26.6°C in Shimba Hills, and 24.6°C to 27.5°C in the hinterland Biodiversity - Forests cover 11.5% of total county land surface area - 3 national reserves, 2 national parks and 3 private ranches which are home to several species of wild animals. dominated by complex ecosystem of high canopy coastal, riverine forests, wooded bush land and thickets as well as the grasslands and mangrove forests covering 355,688.65 ha. listed as a Ramsar site; UNESCO tentative site of cultural and natural heritage and a listed International Bird Area (IBA). stronghold for 2 Near -Wildlife is mainly found in the Arabuko Sokoke Forest Reserve, Malindi Marine Park and Watamu Marini Reserve. -In Arabuko Sokoke Forest Reserve, there are 240 birds species, 261 butterflies, 79 amphibians, 52 mammals and 600 plants species. - These mammals are also endangered has natural forest of approximately 300 ha and 138 acres of agroforestry home to mangrove forests, protected by KFS, and several indigenous trees.
-Wildlife majorly found in the Marine ecosystem, natural terrestrial habitats and the in the private total area covered by forests is about 7 per cent, 54,544 hectares (35,043 hectares gazetted and 19,500 hectares not gazetted). gazetted for conservation as the Shimba Hills National Reserve and the Mwaluganje Elephant Sanctuary. -animal species found in the reserves are elephant, eland, sable antelope, giraffe, yellow baboon, Angolan columbus, sakes monkey,
+The short rains start towards the end of October lasting until December averaging 240mmThe annual average rainfall for the county is 640mm - annual mean temperature in the county is 27.9°C with a minimum of 22.7°C and a maximum of 33.1°C. Rainfall is bimodal with short rains being experienced from October to December, while the long rains are experienced from March/April to JulyThe total annual precipitation varies from 900mm- 1500mm per annum along the coast to 500mm to 600mm per annum in the hinterland. - The average annual rainfall ranges from 600mm in the hinterland to 1200mm at the coastal belt. -Average temperature ranges from 26.3°C to 26.6°C in the coastal lowlands, 25°C to 26.6°C in Shimba Hills, and 24.6°C to 27.5°C in the hinterland Biodiversity - Forests cover 11.5% of total county land surface area - 3 national reserves, 2 national parks and 3 private ranches which are home to several species of wild animals. - dominated by complex ecosystem of high canopy coastal, riverine forests, wooded bush land and thickets as well as the grasslands and mangrove forests covering 355,688.65 ha listed as a Ramsar site; UNESCO -Wildlife is mainly found in the Arabuko Sokoke Forest Reserve, Malindi Marine Park and Watamu Marini ReserveIn Arabuko Sokoke Forest Reserve, there are 240 bird's species, 261 butterflies, 79 amphibians, 52 - has natural forest of approximately 300 ha and 138 acres of agroforestry - home to mangrove forests, protected by KFS, and several indigenous trees Wildlife majorly found in the Marine total area covered by forests is about 7 per cent, 54,544 hectares (35,043 hectares gazetted, and 19,500 hectares not gazetted). gazetted for conservation as the Shimba Hills National Reserve and the Mwaluganje Elephant Sanctuary.